mermaid-js/mermaid/docs/community/development.md

 The `docs` folder will be automatically generated when committing to `packages/mermaid/src/docs` and should not be edited manually.

-We encourage contributions to the documentation at [mermaid-js/mermaid/src/docs](https://github.com/mermaid-js/mermaid/tree/develop/src/docs).
+We encourage contributions to the documentation at [packages/mermaid/src/docs in the _develop_ branch](https://github.com/mermaid-js/mermaid/tree/develop/packages/mermaid/src/docs).
 We publish documentation to GitHub Pages with [Docsify](https://www.youtube.com/watch?v=TV88lp7egMw&t=3s)

 - Documentation (we encourage updates to the `packages/mermaid/src/docs` folder; you can submit them via direct commits)